Goshen College is venturing into online education, with the first classes expected to be offered in the summer of 2012.

-The online courses offered at udacity review will be available for traditional and non-traditional students and likely for students from other institutions.
+The online courses will be available for traditional and non-traditional Goshen College students and likely for students from other institutions.
 All of the courses offered will be drawn from the existing college catalog and will be taught by full-time professors.

 Randy Gunden, who most recently served as the dean of the School of Adult Studies and as executive director of the Office of Nontraditional Studies at Bethel College in Mishawaka, was hired by Goshen College this summer as executive director of adult and online programs.

 “This is all about better serving students, with flexible course scheduling,” said Gunden, a former business professor at Goshen College.
 “The development of alternative delivery and online programming is a synergistic process that provides wonderful growth opportunities for faculty and students alike.”

 Details on tuition charges for the online courses will be announced before the start of the spring semester.
 The average class size is expected to be 12 to 15 students, with courses most likely extending over two months.

 “The intent is to develop a program that best fits Goshen College’s long history of quality educational programming,” Gunden said.
 “By using full-time faculty and providing support, we will ensure that courses delivered in the new format are identical in goals, outcomes and assessments to courses that are offered in the traditional format.”